Read these first and then feel free to ask me more: email

 Every week day there will be a post filled with inspiration, prompts and photos to inspire your creative journey.

 There will be a video towards the beginning of the week with demonstrations, plenty of inspiration from artists, nature, color.
 Another will follow later in the week

 Each day there is a lesson or video with new material for you.
-Work at your own pace and share when you are ready to do so.
+Work at your own pace and share your WIP or finished pieces when you are ready to do so.
 There is no pressure to produce – just to play and process the info.
-If you do create something that you have questions about or want feedback please share in the private Facebook group.
+If you do create something that you have questions about or want feedback please share in the classroom under comments!